Do Angelfish Eat Other Fish?

 Angelfish are perceived as aggressive, cannibalistic, and prone to eating other fish.
 This can leave you wondering if adding angelfish to a fish tank is safe.

-Angelfish are part of the cichlid family, which eat other fish and each other.
 That said, angelfish are one of the least aggressive types of cichlid.
-They’re also piscivores so, even if angelfish aren’t feeling hungry, they may still consume other fish due to territorial disputes or stress.
+They’re also piscivores.
+Even if they aren’t hungry, they may consume other fish due to territorial disputes or stress.

 Do Angelfish Eat Other Angelfish?

-Fish are a normal part of their diet, as they would hunt and consume other fish in the wild to gain nutrients.
+Fish are a normal part of their diet, as they hunt and consume other fish in the wild to gain nutrients.
 Even in domestic settings, this hunting instinct remains.

-Most fish keepers categorize angelfish as “semi-aggressive” as they’re a part of the cichlid family.
-These are a type of freshwater fish known to be extremely aggressive.
-Your common aquarium angelfish isn’t as hostile as other cichlids, but angelfish still eat any fish that fits in their mouths.
+These are a type of freshwater fish known to be highly aggressive.
+Common aquarium angelfish isn’t as hostile as other cichlids, but angelfish still eat any fish that fits in their mouths.

 Why Do Big Fish Eat Small Fish?

 Bigger fish eat smaller fish.
 Like any other living organism, angelfish have an instinctual need to survive.
-They’ll act in self-interest, even if it means eating another species of fish or one of their own species.
+They’ll act in self-interest, even if it means eating another species of fish or one of their species.

 A common belief is that big fish only eat small fish if they aren’t sufficiently fed, but this is untrue.
 There are many reasons why fish eat each other, including: